stappersg/vBook/CONTRIBUTING.md

 ## Licensing

-vBook, vBook files and this repository are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+vBook, vBook files and this repository are licensed under a Creative Commons Attribution-ShareAlike 4.0 International License by viridIT SAS.
 For further details please refer to the [License.md][License] file.

 [License]: https://github.com/viridIT/vBook/blob/main/LICENSE.md

 ## Conduct

-vSMTP project and viridIT teams adheres to the principles described in the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).
+vBook project and viridIT teams adheres to the principles described in the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/1/4/code-of-conduct/).
 This is the minimum behavior expected from all contributors.
 Instances of violations of the Code of Conduct can be reported by contacting the project team